myTerminal/presentations/recursion-memoization-and-more/README.md

 ### Notes

-The activity of deriving the Y-Combinator will involve multiple steps.
+The activity of deriving the Y-Combinator will involve **multiple steps**.

-We will start with a simple function that 'sort of' does what we need, we run a few tests, find what is missing and improve it in the next step.
+We will **start with a simple function** that 'sort of' does what we need, we run a few tests, **find what is missing** and **improve it** in the next step.

 After a few iterations, we will eventually have what we are looking for and [there will be cake](https://theportalwiki.com/wiki/cake).

-For each step though, we need a helper function to test whether our current implementation does what it is supposed to.
+For each step though, **we need a helper function** to test whether our current implementation does what it is supposed to.

-One of the ways we can test whether a particular iteration of our function behaves as it is supposed to could be passing a certain range of values to the function as input and observing the output produced for those values.
+One of the ways we can test whether a particular iteration of our function behaves as it is supposed to could be passing **a certain range of values** to the function as input and observing the output produced for those values.

-For the purpose of this activity, let us take numbers from 0 to 9, which is a reasonable range of input values for to know that we have reached our goal to create the function we are looking for.
+For the purpose of this activity, **let us take numbers from 0 to 9**, which is a reasonable range of input values for to know that we have reached our goal to create the function we are looking for.

 ## Our helper function (2/2)